-Britain's JD Wetherspoon reported a higher annual pretax profit on Friday as more Britons visited its pubs even though overall consumer confidence and spending came under pressure due to Brexit uncertainties.
+Britain's JD Wetherspoon has reported a higher annual pre-tax profit as more Britons visited its pubs even though overall consumer confidence and spending came under pressure due to Brexit uncertainties.

-The company, which operates more than 900 pubs in Britain and Ireland, said pretax profit after exceptional items rose to £95.4 million for the year ended 28 July from £89 million a year earlier.
+The company, which operates more than 900 pubs in Britain and Ireland, said that pre-tax profit after exceptional items rose to £95.4 million for the year that ended on July 28 from £89 million a year earlier.

 Total sales rose 7.4% to £1.82 billion, while like-for-like sales rose by 6.8%, with a jump in bar and food sales.

 "Despite continuing political problems...Wetherspoon continues to perform well.
 Like-for-like sales for the six weeks to 8 September, 2019, were up 5.9%," Wetherspoon chairman Tim Martin said in a statement.

 The company's performance comes at a time when the UK's pub sector is brimming with deals.
 Rival Greene King is set to be bought by Hong-Kong's Ck Asset for £4.6 billion, while Slug and Lettuce pub chain owner Stonegate has agreed to buy Ei Group for £1.27 billion.